openstack/kolla-ansible/doc/source/user/quickstart.rst

 - 40GB disk space

 See the :kolla-ansible-doc:`support matrix <user/support-matrix>` for details of supported host Operating Systems.
+Kolla Ansible supports the default Python 3.x versions provided by the supported Operating Systems.
+For more information see `tested runtimes <|TESTED_RUNTIMES_GOVERNANCE_URL|>`_.

 Install dependencies
 ~~~~~~~~~~~~~~~~~~~~